/

 JavaScript

-JavaScript is dynamically typed, meaning variables can hold any type of value without specifying the type.
+Because JavaScript is dynamically typed, variables can store any kind of value without a type specification.

 let num = 42; // Number